-Child Study Team
+Attendance Child Study Team

 A Child Study Team shall be established at each school to review reason(s) for absence(s) beyond five in a nine-week grading period.
-The attendance committee shall include an administrator or administrative designee and the school social worker.
-Both the parent and the student may attend the conference.
-Written documentation may be accepted in lieu of an attendance conference provided all absences are included and are excusable.
+The Child Study Team shall include an administrator or administrative designee and a social worker.
+Both the parent and the student may attend the meeting.
+Written documentation may be accepted in lieu of a Child Study Team provided all absences are included and are excusable.
 Guidelines for the conference are:

-- Only absences beyond five (5) in a nine (9) week grading period may require a Child Study Team. - B. Parents/guardians may request a Child Study Team for an anticipated absence beyond the five (5) absences in a grading period.

-- C. A parent/guardian must request a Child Study Team within ten (10) school days of the day the student returns to school. - D. All absences in excess of five (5) per nine (9) weeks shall be unexcused unless appropriately documented or will require a Child Study Team in order for the absence(s) to be designated excused.
-If the Child Study Team determines that all absences will be classified excused, the student shall receive the makeup work and ultimate earned grade.
-The Child Study Team shall evaluate the following criteria: - 1. reasons for the first five (5) absences. - 2. reasons for the absence(s) beyond the first five (5); and - 3. the student's school conduct - E. The school district will daily utilize a call and text system to contact the parents when absences occur.
-It is the responsibility of the parent/guardian to maintain their most up to date contact information in the student's parent portal. - F. The current attendance reporting system and the teacher's grade book shall be the final authority in determining the number of absences for each student.
-However, it is the right of the Principal to excuse any student from any consequence arising from recorded absences, tardies or late arrivals
+- Only absences beyond five (5) in a nine (9) week grading period may require a Child Study Team. - Parents/guardians may request a Child Study Team for an anticipated B absence beyond the five (5) absences in a grading period. - C. A parent/guardian must request a Child Study Team within ten (10) school days of the day the student returns to school. - All absences in excess of five (5) per nine (9) weeks shall be unexcused unless appropriately documented or will require a Child Study Team in order for the absence(s) to be designated excused.
+If the Child Study Team determines that all absences will be classified as excused, the student shall receive the makeup work and subsequent earned grade.
+The attendance committee shall evaluate the following criteria: - reasons for the first five (5) absences.
+1 - reasons for the absence(s) beyond the first five (5); and 2. - 3. the student's conduct - The School District will notify the parent/guardian daily through an automatic phone call and text message.
+It is the parent/guardian's responsibility to maintain updated contact information in the Parent Portal - The current attendance reporting system and the teacher's grade book shall be the final authority in determining the number of absences for each student.
+However, it is the right of the Principal to excuse any student from any consequence arising from recorded absences, tardies